Conventional Home Loans

 Along with staying below the loan amount limits mentioned above, the borrower must also meet the following requirements to qualify for a Conventional loan:

-• Must have a steady income (new salary income can be used immediately with an income letter, hourly wage earners must have their income averaged over 24 months)
+Must have a steady income (new salary income can be used immediately with an income letter, hourly wage earners must have their income averaged over 24 months.
+If the trend of income is increasing, then the prior 12 months plus year-to-date income can be used).

 A Conventional loan may be the ideal option for you if your credit profile and income meet the requirements and you wish to buy a new house in Fairhaven, Ma or the surrounding areas throughout Massachusetts and Rhode Island.
 A down payment as little as 3%* on a fixed rate term or 5%* on an adjustable rate are required on conventional loans.